pulp/pulp_installer/roles/pulp/README.md

     See `prereq_pip_packages` also.
 * `pulp_install_api_service`: Whether to create systemd service files for pulpcore-api.
-Defaults to "true".
-* `pulp_upgrade`: Whether to update/upgrade pulpcore to the latest stable release from PyPI.
-Only affects systems where Pulp is already installed.
-If `pulp_source_dir` is set, this has no effect and is effectively always `true`.
-Defaults to "false".
-* `pulp_source_dir`: Optional.
-Absolute path to pulpcore source code.
-If present, pulpcore will be installed from source in editable mode.
+Defaults to "true". present, pulpcore will be installed from source in editable mode.
 Also accepts a pip VCS URL, to (for example) install the master branch.
 * `pulp_user`: User that owns and runs Pulp.
 Defaults to "pulp".